Not for WordPress

-This must be the exact URL you see in the browser when you visit the site.
+www/non-www sensitive.
+Must be the exact URL (site origin) you see in the browser when on the site (e.g.

 If your site is accessible from both www & non-www links (e.g.